andreaevferrari/andreaevferrari.github.io/README.md

 </ul>

 <p style="font-size:14px;">
-I am currently working on the following:
+I am currently working on the following topics.
+If you are intersted in them, feel free to reach out:
 </p>
 <ul style="font-size:14px;">
 <li> Exploit chiralisation techniques to describe geometrically spaces of conformal blocks of chiral CFTs. </li>